SmarterApp/RDW_Documentation/docs/Monitoring.md

 ```
 Although not urgent, persistent import slowness will affect the timeliness of the reporting data.

-The duration of an import can be calculated by comparing the `created` and `updated` values.
+The processing time of an import can be calculated by comparing the `created` and `updated` values.
 This can be used to look at historical import performance, for example:
 ```sql
 SELECT minutes, COUNT(*) AS count FROM (SELECT TIMESTAMPDIFF(MINUTE, created, updated) minutes FROM import) sub GROUP BY minutes;
 +---------+----------+